tongoonamujera/ElectronicsShop/README.md

-# Advanced Building Blocks - Enumerable Methods
+# ONLINE SHOP FOR ELECTRONICS

 > In this project, I have  build a pure rails application based on an online shop for electronics